-We are now in phase two of the Incredible Power of Prayer series and I welcome you to join us.
-Guideposts is launching a series of 12 books on various aspects of prayer and how people from every walk of life have been transformed through God’s response to their prayers.
+We are working on the next volumes of the Guideposts series Extraordinary Answers to Prayer (formerly Incredible Power of Prayer) series and I welcome you to join us.
+Guideposts has launched a series of 12 compilation books on various aspects of prayer and how people from every walk of life have been transformed through God’s response to their prayers.
 These books will be available by mail only, sent monthly as part of a book series promotion.

-You may have contributed to the first three titles in this series (Praying from the Heart, The Healing Touch, and Expecting Miracles) or perhaps to my Cup of Comfort, Life Savors, or Love Is a Verb brands.
+You may have contributed to the first four titles in this series (Praying from the Heart, The Healing Touch, Expecting Miracles, and From Tragedy to Triumph) or perhaps to my Cup of Comfort, Life Savors, or Love Is a Verb brands.
 Or perhaps I’m contacting you for the first time.
 Whatever the case, I eagerly seek your participation in this next phase of prayer volumes.

 Book six, Love and Forgiveness, deals with relationships that have been strained or broken due to offenses against us, or our own faults.
 When we pray for love for those who mistreat us and pray for the willingness to seek restitution and restoration we regain our families and friends and change the hearts of our enemies.
 How was prayer the determining factor in a renewed love, forgiveness, and eventual restoration of relationships?